-Expansion heritage-protected city hall of Brühl, Germany
+Expansion and sanitization heritage-protected city hall of Brühl, Germany

 Client: City of Brühl, Germany